telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 For more information on initializing the Grid, refer to the [introductory article of the widget]({% slug overview_kendoui_grid_widget %}).

+### In Hidden Containers

+If a scrollable Grid with a set height is initialized inside a hidden container&mdash;for example, when scrolling, virtual scrolling, or frozen columns are used&mdash;the Grid will not be able to adjust its vertical layout correctly, because the JavaScript calculations of the size do not work for elements of the `display:none` style.

+When you handle the initialization of the Grid in hidden containers, it is possible to use some general as well as specific approaches depending on the particular scenario.

+For more information on initializing the Grid inside hidden containers and the approaches to consider, refer to the article on the [appearance of the widget]({% slug appearance_kendoui_grid_widget %}#hidden-containers).

 ## Data Binding

 ### Configure Auto Binding